EricMFischer/personal-website/content/publication/short-run-mcmc/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-I ran experiments for this paper, submitted to CVPR, while advised by Dr. Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy at UCLA.
+Contributed to this paper, submitted to CVPR, while advised by Dr. Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy at UCLA.

 The short-run Markov Chain Monte Carlo model can be considered a valid generative model just like a variational autoencoder (VAE) or a generative adversarial network (GAN).
 We use it to synthesize, interpolate, and reconstruct